 - PyVideo organizes and indexes thousands of Python videos from both major conferences and meetups.

-- Want to learn like they learn in the classroom, video tutorials is the way to go.
+- Want to learn as they learn in the classroom, video tutorials is the way to go.
 Then you have to watch the series of Python video tutorials by theNewBoston.
-You get end to end coverage of Python by following these video tutorials.
+You get end-to-end coverage of Python by following these video tutorials.

-Programming Knowledge - it another youtube channel with amazing list of video tutorials for beginners about Python.
+- Programming Knowledge - it is another youtube channel with an amazing list of video tutorials for beginners about Python.
 But that's not it.
-In their playlist you will find tutorials about other programming languages.
+In their playlist, you will find tutorials about other programming languages.
 All in one!